 - Take on a role/join in children’s role play and dressing up.
 This gives value to their play and reinforces the nature of role play.

+These are the reasons we like to highlight the importance of role playing!
 Allow your child to lead their play!